igrep/igrep/README.md

 - 😄Pronouns: he/him
 - ⚓️Home City: Yokohama
 - 🏙Lives in: Tokyo
+- 🇯🇵🇬🇧🇨🇳Languages:
-- 🇯🇵🇬🇧🇨🇳Languages: Japanese (Bilingual of Osaka/Tokyo dialects), English, Chinese (a little)
+  - Japanese (Bilingual of Osaka/Tokyo dialects)
+  - English (As I write this page and send to you some pull requests without machine translation)
+  - Chinese (A little)

 ### Repositories Overview